 The first section of this house consisted of two parlors (now one room) and two upstairs bedrooms.
 The exterior walls are made of grout blocks.
 Marcellus Pedrick held the local franchise for grout making.
 Grout was a manufactured material, which could be formed into blocks or poured for a solid wall.
-It is a mystery why there are two front doors and how long they have both been there.

 It is thought that the wooden two-story addition, which includes the dining room, kitchen and two back bedrooms upstairs, was constructed at the time the house was built or shortly thereafter.
 The one story wooden wraparound, which houses the summer kitchen, the “Store” with closet beyond it, the bathroom, sewing room, and bedroom was added later.